lowwebtech/low-radical/README.md

 ## Why ?

-Amazon is the first GAFAM services that low—radical aims to boycott.
+Amazon is the first GAFAM services that low-radical aims to boycott.
 Why?
 Here are some explainations:

 - Amazon is largely powered by fossil fuels, more than any other big tech company.
 - Amazon exploits workers, fights unions and fights tax laws that would support local economies.